tasmota/docs/docs/Scripting-Language.md

   Using this filter, vars can be used as arrays, #define LARGE_ARRAYS allows for arrays up to 1000 entries
   array may also be permanent by specifying an extra :p
   m:p:vname defines a permanent array.
 Keep in mind however that in 1M Flash standard configurations you only have 50 bytes permanent storage which stands for a maximum of 12 numbers. (see list above for permanent storage in other configurations)
+  arrays may also be preset in auto increment mode array=X sets the value at index array[0] and increments the index by 1.
+  array = {x y z} sets 3 values in an array from index array[0]

 !!! tip
     Keep variable names as short as possible.
 The length of all variable names taken together may not exceed 256 characters.